xoNelz/Soccermatics/course/source/index.rst

 **Professionals:** If you are a part of a footballing organisation, then it is possible to take this course as part of further education.
-This course has lower formal requirments for entry, allowing your orgnasitaion to benefit from it.
+This course has lower formal requirements for entry, allowing your orgnasitaion to benefit from it.
 Each time the course is run a separate "professionals" tutorial session is run, with tutorials with David.
 We encourage participants to work with their own data.
 In 2022, we have a group of participants from the English FA